-Such employees will not be permitted to return to campus unless and until they have undergone testing for COVID-19 more than two days after their potential exposure to the virus, received results indicating that they are negative for COVID-19 infection, and provided documentation of such results to their supervisor.
+*Such employees will not be permitted to return to campus unless and until they have undergone testing for COVID-19, received results indicating that they are negative for COVID-19 infection, and provided documentation of such results to their supervisor.
 Alternatively, an employee may present documentation from a health care provider indicating that they have been approved to return to campus.

 Masks and face coverings

 Masks or face coverings are required to be worn by students, faculty, staff and visitors in certain areas of campus and during certain events or activities, consistent with the university’s COVID-19 Masking Policy.
 This policy will remain in effect through December 31, 2020, unless the duration is modified by the university president.

 Effective July 1, pre-COVID-19 processes will resume for university travel within the state of Missouri.

 Cost center heads must establish an approval process for university travel outside the state of Missouri.
 The Provost will establish the approval process to be followed by all academic cost centers.
 Such processes will provide an opportunity for cost centers to review the expense and health and safety risks associated with a particular trip or out-of-state event.